digidem/digital-democracy.org/_posts/blog/2018-06-06-staff-spotlight.md

   - featured
   - front-page
 image: /assets/team-spain.jpg
 excerpt: Later this year, Digital Democracy will be celebrating our ten year anniversary.
 Over the last decade, the organization has evolved in scope and impact.
 A huge factor in this evolution is the growing team of passionate and brilliant people who have made Dd what it is today.
-Meet the team
+Meet the team.
 ---

 This fall, Digital Democracy will celebrate our ten year anniversary.
-When we first started, we were a group of four founding volunteers - Liz Hodes, Gabe Hopkins, Mark Belinsky, and myself.
-Over the past decade, many passionate and dedicated people have worked - and volunteered! - to make Digital Democracy what it is today.
+When we first started, we were a group of four founding volunteers -- Liz Hodes, Gabe Hopkins, Mark Belinsky, and myself.
+Over the past decade, many passionate and dedicated people have worked -- and volunteered! -- to make Digital Democracy what it is today.
 But as the impact of our work has grown, it’s become clear that for Digital Democracy to truly achieve its goal to support marginalized communities on the frontlines of the world’s most pressing environmental and human rights issues, we needed to professionalize and grow our team.

 For the past two years, thanks to support from our donors, we have expanded our team.
 For me, it is thrilling to see how much more we are able to accomplish as a group of ten.

 From tool-building to local partner support to finances, meet the members of the Digital Democracy team:

 - - - - - - - - - -